AlexDoes/Rune-it-back/README.md

   <h3 align="center">Rune-it-Back</h3>

   <p align="center">
-    An assortment of Old School Runescape web tools including a quest data and a web scraper of the official OSRS wikipedia.
+    An assortment of Old School Runescape web tools including a quest database and a web scraper of the official OSRS wikipedia.
     <br />
     <a href="https://rune-it-back.onrender.com">View Demo</a>